 “But the Lord said to Samuel, “Do not consider his appearance or his height, for I have rejected him.
 The Lord does not look at the things people look at.
 People look at the outward appearance, but the Lord looks at the heart.”
 NIV

-Some other posts like ‘Christians and Negative Body Image’ you might enjoy:
+Some other posts like ‘What the Bible Says About Body Image’ you might enjoy:

 Scriptures taken from the Holy Bible, New International Version®, NIV®.
 Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.™ Used by permission of Zondervan.
 All rights reserved worldwide. www.zondervan.com The “NIV” and “New International Version” are trademarks registered in the United States Patent and Trademark Office by Biblica, Inc.™